-The IPaC report identified one federally listed threatened plant species, Ute ladies'-tresses (Spiranthes diluvialis), that might occur in the ecosystem resources evaluation area and/or might be affected by the project.
-The evaluation area does not include designated or proposed critical habitat for this species, nor does the evaluation area include potentially suitable habitat for this species.
+The IPaC report identified one federally listed threatened plant species, Ute ladies'-tresses (Spiranthes diluvialis), that should be evaluated for the project.

+UDOT determined that the ecosystem resources evaluation area does not include designated or proposed critical habitat for this species, nor does the evaluation area include potentially suitable habitat for this species.
 In addition, no known occurrences of Ute ladies'-tresses have been previously mapped in the evaluation area.